-- Run of four in the same suit: 50
+- Run of four consecutive cards in the same suit: 50

-- Run of three in the same suit: 20
+- Run of three consecutive cards in the same suit: 20

 - Bela (K-Q of trump): 20

-It is not obligatory to declare combinations (when, of course, they may not be counted to one's final total) - indeed there are circumstances when one deliberately does not make the declaration.
+It is not obligatory to declare combinations (but undeclared combinations cannot, of course, be scored) - indeed there are circumstances when one deliberately does not make the declaration.

 Players cut for deal, the higher dealing for the first hand.
 Here the ranking of cards is the 'natural' A K Q J 10 9 8 7 - which applies also to combinations.
 Given two equal cards of different suits there is a fresh cut for deal.
 On subsequent deals it is the winner of the last hand who deals for the next - this is fair, since non-dealer (forehand) - has a distinct advantage.
 Dealer offers the pack for his opponent to cut (it is slightly bad form in a friendly game actually to cut the pack - a tap on the top of the pack is the 'correct' gesture unless honour is at stake or mockery intended), gives three cards face down to his opponent, then three to himself, then another three to his opponent, then another three to himself.
 The top card of the undealt stack is turned over for a proposed trump suit and placed face up, partially covered, under the stack.
 Non-dealer (forehand) assesses the likely value of his hand and decides whether to accept the suit of the turn-up as trump for the hand.
 Should he accept the trump, he says 'I take' and commits himself to beating his opponent on that hand of play - the consequences of failure can sometimes be disastrous!
 If he declines the first trump - 'I pass' - it is then dealer's turn to take or decline the turn-up suit as trump.
 If dealer also passes, forehand has a free choice of trump suit ('I take in xxxx' - naming the suit) - a considerable advantage - but may not now call the turn-up suit.
 And should forehand decline to name a suit - 'I pass again' - dealer now has a free choice of suit under the same constraint or may also 'Pass again'.